pivotal/docs-tap/api-auto-registration/usage.hbs.md

 2. An APIDescriptor Custom Resource (CR) with that location created in the cluster.

-3. (Optional) Configurations
+3. (Optional) Configurations:

-   1. Cross-Origin Resource Sharing (CORS) for OpenAPI specifications.
+   1. Cross-Origin Resource Sharing (CORS) for OpenAPI specifications
-   2. Connect the Component to the auto-registered API in Tanzu Developer Portal
+   2. Connect the component to the auto-registered API in Tanzu Developer Portal

+## <a id='config'></a> Configurations

 To generate OpenAPI Spec: